N3v1/SwiftData-ToDo-App/README.md

 For an introduction to "How to use the app" click [**here**](How-To-Use.md).

 ### Contributing
 If you would like to contribute to this project, I welcome pull requests.
 Please ensure that your changes are well-documented and maintain clean, readable code.
+See [**`Contributing.md`**](Contribute.md).

 ### License
 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for more information.